Official-MoonDao/docusaurus/docs/constitution.md

 ###### Term Limit and Removal

-Rocketeers are active in the Senate until the end of the quarter that their project ends, or if the community decides to end their project.
+Rocketeers are active in the Senate until the end of the season in which their project ends, or if the community decides to end their project.

 ###### Rights

 1. Right to appoint and remove members that are engaged on their objective within the project (i.e. Moonsettlers).
 2. Right to make strategic decisions about the execution of their key objective and the handling of their budget as described in the Project system.
-3. Right to one vote in the Senate during the quarter(s) when their Project is active.
+3. Right to one vote in the Senate during the season(s) when their Project is active.

 ### 2.3 Executive Branch

-MoonDAO’s Executive Branch is composed of the multi-signature wallet signers of the MoonDAO treasury located at Ethereum Address 0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9.
-There will only ever be seven signers, with an execution threshold of five people.
+MoonDAO’s Executive Branch is composed of Astronauts and the Treasury signers (hereinafter known as ‘signers’) of the MoonDAO treasury located at Ethereum Address 0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9.
+There will only be seven signers, with an execution threshold of five signers.

+#### 2.3.1 Astronauts

+Astronauts are trusted members of the DAO that have the responsibility to represent MoonDAO’s mission and values externally and provide leadership to the DAO internally.

+###### Election
+MoonDAO members may hold an election for a new Astronaut if there is a vacancy.
+Candidate Astronauts may be nominated by MoonDAO members and must have been part of the Senate for at least 180 days.
+Each nomination must go through the senate with a super majority vote.
+If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with weighted voting.
+There may be multiple rounds of voting until a Candidate Astronaut receives super-majority votes to be confirmed as an Astronaut.

+###### Term Limits
+Astronauts serve for a two-year term.
+After two years, the DAO must re-vote with a super majority to confirm they stay as an Astronaut.
+They are eligible to remain an Astronaut for multiple terms.
+There can only be a maximum of three Astronauts at any given time.

+###### Removal
+Astronauts may be removed through the creation of a Proposal that is approved by the Senate with a super majority vote, and the MoonDAO members with super majority vote over a five day voting period.

+###### Rights

+1. All Astronauts unanimously have the right to propose the appointment or removal of Treasury Signers.
+Appointment or removal must be ratified by the Senate and Member House with a super majority vote with a voting period of five days, and approval of 5/7 of the treasury signers.
+2. All Astronauts unanimously have the right to propose the removal of any member of the Senate for breaking the Code of Conduct, by providing evidence of a reason for removal to the Senate transparently.
+This can be appealed and voted on for re-entry by a random drawing of seven MoonDAO Senate members.
+3. All Astronauts unanimously have the right to jointly propose the termination of MoonDAO projects.
+4. Right to appoint or remove MoonDAO moderators on official channels of communication.
+5. Right to individually propose a salary approved by the Senate and DAO members.\
+6. Right to one vote in the Senate during the season(s) they are active.

-#### 2.3.1 Treasury Signers
+#### 2.3.2 Treasury Signers

 Signers must create and sign transactions within five days of a proposal passing.
 Failure to do so may result in a warning and removal at the discretion of the Astronauts.

 Signers’ identity must be made public by the DAO.
 Sensitive legal documents (such as Passports, ID Cards) will be securely stored by the DAO with only the Astronauts having access to it.
+Treasury signers must provide contact information where they can be reached in cases of emergency.

 MoonDAO signers are required to have at least 250,000 $vMOONEY.

 ###### Election

-Treasury signers are appointed by the Astronauts, and approved by the Senate and Member House with ⅔ majority vote, and 5/7 approval by the treasury signers.
-Term Limits There is no limit to the length of time a member can serve as a multi-signature member.
-Removal Treasury signers members can be removed by the Astronauts, and approved by the Senate and Member House with ⅔ majority vote, and 5/7 approval by the Treasury signers.
-Rights Right to object to a MoonDAO Proposal with written reasoning provided to the DAO of why the Proposal would put in jeopardy the long-term life of the DAO.
+Treasury signers are appointed by the Astronauts, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
+Astronauts may also provide a list of people and allow for the Member house to choose by ranked choice voting.

+###### Term Limits
+There is no limit to the length of time a member can serve as a multi-signature member.

+###### Removal
+Treasury signers members can be removed by the Astronauts, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.

+###### Rights
+Right to object to a MoonDAO Proposal.
+Provided that the signer(s) provides written reasoning to the DAO with respect to such an objection and how such a proposal will affect the DAO in the long run.

 ### 2.4 Proposal Process